luccalino/strava/README.md

 # Features
 ## Passed
-Passed is an app that automatically recognises if a pass in Europe has already been crossed.
-If you want to know your Pass Checkbook, switch the variable 'passed' to 1 (0 by default).
+Passed is an app that automatically recognises if a mountain pass in Europe has already been crossed by you (with the bike obviously :D).
+If you want to know your Stats, switch the variable 'passed' to 1 (0 by default).
+Note: You also want to switch 'scrape' to 1 if you are running the script for the first time.
+This will scrape the pass data from quäldich.de.
 The plot will appear in the plot folder.

+## Ridges